Belarus' isolation grows after journalist's dramatic arrest

 “Most leaders of Belarus’ political parties have been either jailed or forced to flee the country,” said Ales Bialiatski, head of the Viasna human rights center.
 “Belarus is facing an acute human rights crisis ... amid unprecedented political repressions.”

-Pratasevich, who left Belarus in 2019, has become a top foe of Lukashenko with a popular messaging app he ran that played a key role in helping organize huge protests against the president, and authorities have increasingly tried to limit his influence.
+Pratasevich, who left Belarus in 2019, has become a top foe of Lukashenko with a popular messaging app he ran that played a key role in helping organize the huge protests, and authorities have increasingly tried to limit his influence.

-The Telegram messaging app’s Nexta channel that he co-founded has been labeled “extremist” by the Belarusian authorities, and Stsiapan Putsila, an ally of figure who Nexta co-founder, told The AP on Tuesday that he and his colleagues have received “thousands of threats” in the past to blow up their office in the Polish capital.
+The Telegram messaging app’s Nexta channel that he co-founded has been labeled “extremist” by the Belarusian authorities.
+Stsiapan Putsila, another co-founder of Nexta, told AP on Tuesday that he and his colleagues have received “thousands of threats” in the past to blow up their office in Warsaw.

-Pratasevich, meanwhile, has been charged in absentia with staging mass riots and fanning social hatred.
-Those charges carry a prison sentence of up to 15 years, and some fear Pratasevich could face more serious charges, including some that carry the death penalty.
+Pratasevich had been charged in absentia with staging mass riots and fanning social hatred.
+Those carry a prison sentence of up to 15 years, and some fear Pratasevich could face more serious charges, including some that carry the death penalty.

-Colville, the U.N.’s human rights office spokesperson, said that Pratasevich’s brief appearance on Belarus state television Monday night “was not reassuring, given the apparent bruising to his face, and the strong likelihood that his appearance was not voluntary and his ‘confession’ to serious crimes was forced.”
+Colville, the U.N. human rights official, said Pratasevich’s brief appearance on Belarus state television “was not reassuring, given the apparent bruising to his face, and the strong likelihood that his appearance was not voluntary and his ‘confession’ to serious crimes was forced.”

-He denounced the plane’s diversion as “abuse of state power” that deserves “the strongest condemnation.”
+Colville called the plane’s diversion an “abuse of state power” that deserves “the strongest condemnation.”

-The main opposition candidate in the last election, Sviatlana Tsikhanouskaya, who left the country immediately after the vote under official pressure, said she urged the United States to move to suspend Belarus' membership in the International Civil Aviation Organization and Interpol.
+The main opposition candidate in the last election, Sviatlana Tsikhanouskaya, who left the country immediately after the vote under official pressure, said she urged the U.S. to move to suspend Belarus' membership in the International Civil Aviation Organization and Interpol.

 Tsikhanouskaya also pushed for the G-7 group of leading industrialized countries to invite a Belarusian opposition delegation to its summit in London next month and thanked French President Emmanuel Macron for supporting her bid.

-Prime Minister Boris Johnson’s spokesman, Max Blain, said, however, that "the invite list for G-7 is already set” and he wasn't aware of any request from the French president to invite the opposition.
+But Max Blain, a spokesman for the British prime minister, said "the invite list for G-7 is already set” and wasn't aware of any request from Macron to invite the opposition.

 Karmanau reported from Kyiv, Ukraine.
-Associated Press writers Vladimir Isachenkov in Moscow, Vanessa Gera in Warsaw, Poland, Jamey Keaten in Geneva, Samuel Petrequin and Lorne Cook in Brussels, Jill Lawless in London and Jan M. Olsen in Copenhagen contributed to this report.
+Associated Press writers Vladimir Isachenkov in Moscow, Vanessa Gera in Warsaw, Poland, Frank Jordans in Berlin, Jamey Keaten in Geneva, Samuel Petrequin and Lorne Cook in Brussels, Jill Lawless in London and Jan M. Olsen in Copenhagen contributed.

 Credit: Mindaugas Kulbis